Mother Teresa: 'The saint who was my mother'

 She gave me protection when I needed it the most.

-She fended for me and fought in my corner so I could survive the 'Black Hole of Kolkata.'
+She fended for me and fought in my corner so I could survive the "Black Hole of Kolkata."
 I wouldn't be sitting here writing this had it not been for Mother Teresa.

 A different destiny